 The baby Jesus should always be the center of the scene—after all, he's the reason we're celebrating.
 Mary and Joseph are usually set to the left and right of Jesus if he's placed in a manger or crib-like set-up.
 Some nativities show Mary holding Jesus.
 It's a nice touch and makes the whole scene appear more intimate.

 Shepherds and animals circle around the holy family, and wise men are also gazing from a bit of a distance.
 All should be facing Jesus, as the center of attention in the scene.

 Some churches have the practice of gradually building the nativity scene throughout the weeks of advent.
 The gathering is spread out over time, sometimes to accompany the lessons read from the Bible, and figures are placed accordingly.
 What's nice about this practice is that it makes the progression of events clearer by showing how, and in what order, they may have occurred.

-However you decide to make your nativity scene, make sure to think about the meaning in the beauty of the first Christmas, the birth of our Lord and Savior.
+However, if you decide to make your nativity scene, make sure to think about the meaning of the beauty of the first Christmas.